HandsOnDataViz/book/docs/HandsOnDataViz.md

 -   *Linear* means that the values are placed in a straight line, from lowest to highest.
-This method works best when the data are evenly distributed, because the colors draw attention to the outliers at the low and high ends of the scale.
+This method works best when the data are evenly distributed, otherwise the colors draw too much attention to the outliers at the low and high ends of the scale.
+If your goal is to emphasize the outliers, however, then linear color scale may do the trick.
 -   *Quantiles* means that the values are divided into groups of an equal number.
 More specifically, *quartiles*, *quintiles*, and *deciles* mean dividing the values into four, five, or ten groups of